VivianePons/SWeakOrder/README.md

 [![Binder](https://beta.mybinder.org/badge.svg)](https://mybinder.org/v2/gh/VivianePons/SWeakOrder/main)

-You will find here some raw research code and a demo related to the following papers:
+You will find here some raw research code and a demo related to the following series of papers:

-[1] C. Ceballos and V. Pons, s-Weak Order and s-Weak Permutahedra
+[1] C. Ceballos and V. Pons.
+The s-weak order and s-permutahedra I: Combinatorics and Lattice Structure [2] C. Ceballos and V. Pons.
+The s-weak order and s-permutahedra .
+In *31st International Conference on "Formal Power Series and Algebraic Combinatorics" (FPSAC 2019)*, volume 82B, Art.
+76. Hanover, United States, 2019.
+Séminaire Lotharingien de Combinatoire.

 They present examples and implementations of the computations and algorithms described in the papers.
 You can run them yourself and experiment by [clicking on this binder link](https://mybinder.org/v2/gh/VivianePons/SWeakOrder/main).
 (Expect to wait a few minutes for the server to load).